django-cms/djangocms-frontend/docs/source/reference.rst

     The drawback is, that references might become stale.
 This command prints all stale references, their plugins and pages/placeholder they belong to.

-``sync_permissions users`` or ``sync_permissions groups``
-    Django allows to set permissions for each user and group on a per plugin level.
-This might become somewhat tedious which is why this command will sync permissions.
-For each user or group it will copy the permissions of ``djangocms_frontend.models.FrontendUIItem`` to all installed
+.. _sync_permissions:

+``sync_permissions``
+    This command syncs permissions for users or groups.
+It is run with one of the following arguments:

+    - ``users``: Syncs permissions for all users.
+    - ``groups``: Syncs permissions for all groups.

-    ``djangocms-frontend`` plugins.
-If you need to change permissions for all plugins this requires you only to change them for ``FrontendUIItem`` and then syncing the new permission with these commands.
+    Permissions are copied from the ``FrontendUIItem`` model to all installed plugins.
+This way you can set permissions for all plugins by setting them for ``FrontendUIItem`` and then syncing them.

 *************